simonwhatley/govuk-design-system-snippets-atom-package/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 https://github.com/simonwhatley/govuk-design-system-snippets-atom-package/blob/master/CODE_OF_CONDUCT.md

 Do you want to ask a question?
 Are you looking for support?
-You can email [design-system@digital.justice.gov.uk](design-system@digital.justice.gov.uk) putting the repository name in the subject line.
+You can email [support@humanedesign.co](support@humanedesign.co) putting the repository name in the subject line.

 -->